-We account for stock-based compensation arrangements with non-employees using a fair value approach.
-The fair value of these options is measured using the Black-Scholes option-pricing model reflecting the same assumptions as applied to employee options in each of the reported periods, other than the expected life, which is assumed to be the remaining contractual life of the option.
-The compensation expense for these arrangements is subject to remeasurement over the vesting term as earned.
+After the adoption of ASU No. 2018-07, beginning July 1, 2018, we account for stock-based compensation arrangements with non-employees in a similar manner as employees and no longer need to remeasure the awards each period.
+We can choose to use the expected life or the contractual term on an award-by-award basis.
+The fair value of these options is measured using the Black-Scholes option-pricing model reflecting the same assumptions as applied to employee options in each of the reported periods.
 We adjust for actual forfeitures as they occur for both employees and nonemployees.

-We recorded stock-based compensation of \$2.0 million and \$5.4 million for the years ended December 31, 2016 and 2017, respectively, and \$4.3 million and \$4.3 million for the nine months ended September 30, 2017 and 2018, respectively.
-As of September 30, 2018, we had \$9.4 million of unrecognized stock-based compensation related to unvested restricted common stock, which we expect to recognize over a weighted-average period of 2.6 years, and \$16.1 million of unrecognized stock-based compensation related to unvested stock options, which we expect to recognize over a remaining weighted-average period of 3.7 years.
+We recorded stock-based compensation of \$6.9 million, \$5.4 million, and \$2.0 million for the years ended December 31, 2018, 2017, and 2016, respectively.
+As of December 31, 2018, we had \$8.5 million of unrecognized stock-based compensation related to unvested restricted common stock, which we expect to recognize over a weighted-average period of 2.4 years, and \$28.9 million of unrecognized stock-based compensation related to unvested stock options, which we expect to recognize over a remaining weighted-average period of 3.6 years.